-Rental assistance provides the most feasible alternative for preserving Gardena's three assisted-housing projects, given the willingness of the non-profit owners to accept alternate subsidies if Section 8 contracts are not renewed, compared to the high cost of constructing new affordable units.
+Rental assistance provides the most feasible alternative for preserving Gardena's three assisted-housing projects with affordable contracts expiring within the next ten years, given the willingness of the non-profit owners to accept alternate subsidies if Section 8 contracts are not renewed, compared to the high cost of constructing new affordable units.
 Transfer of ownership is unnecessary since non-profit corporations own all three assisted projects.
 The purchase of affordability covenants would also be a viable option, and could be used in conjunction with rent subsidies, lump sum financial assistance or mortgage interest rate subsidies.